Goli Otok

 Goli Otok (/sh/; lit.
-'Barren Island') is a barren, uninhabited island that was the site of a political prison which was in use when Croatia was part of Yugoslavia.
-The prison was in operation between 1949 and 1989.
+'Barren Island') is a barren, uninhabited island off the Dalmatian coast of Croatia.
+The island is located in the northern Adriatic Sea just off the coast of Primorje-Gorski Kotar County, with an area of approximately 4.5 km2.
+Exposed to strong bora winds, particularly in the winter, the island's surface is almost completely devoid of vegetation.

-The island is located in the northern Adriatic Sea just off the coast of Primorje-Gorski Kotar County, Croatia with an area of approximately 4.5 km2.
-Exposed to strong bora winds, particularly in the winter, the island's surface is almost completely devoid of vegetation, giving Goli Otok (literally, 'barren island' in Croatian) its name.
-It is also known as the "Croatian Alcatraz" because of its history as a prison.
+It was the site of a political prison from 1949 and 1989, when the nation was part of Yugoslavia.
+It is known as the "Croatian Alcatraz" due to its historic association with the prison complex.